Discord-ian/pubgy/README.md

 **Python Wrapper for interacting with the PUBG API**

-*Not fully functional, but working with V16.2.0*
+*Not fully functional, but working with V17.1.0*

+All current features are shown in /examples/get_player_name.py

 PyPI: https://pypi.org/project/pubgy/
 ## Installation